VIKINGS COMMUNITY CHEERLEADING

 CHEER INTEREST CAMP

-(Pre-register to guarantee the correct size - Camp registration form is located on the registration page)
+(Pre-register to guarantee the correct size - Register on the Spring Interest Camp event on the Upcoming Events page)

 If you are interested in joining Vikings Community Cheerleading but need financial assistance, please contact us.
 We do everything we can to not turn anyone away!

-Vikings Community Cheerleading does several community service events throughout the year which include school supply drives, food drives, Special Olympics, and more!
+Vikings Community Cheerleading does several community service events throughout the year which include school supply drives, food drives, cleaning up our community, and more!